GlobalBoost/ord-globalboost/docs/src/guides/inscriptions.md

 Which prints out `ord`'s version number.

-Creating a Bitcoin Core Wallet
+Creating a GlobalBoost Core Wallet
 ------------------------------

-`ord` uses Bitcoin Core to manage private keys, sign transactions, and broadcast transactions to the Bitcoin network.
+`ord` uses GlobalBoost Core to manage private keys, sign transactions, and broadcast transactions to the GlobalBoost network.

-To create a Bitcoin Core wallet named `ord` for use with `ord`, run:
+To create a GlobalBoost Core wallet named `ord` for use with `ord`, run:

 ```
 ord wallet create